3 Reasons Your Sauce is Lumpy (And How to Fix It)

 The solution?
 It’s as simple as ensuring we mince up our ingredients very finely, before beginning to saute them.

 To prevent this, ensure that you add the flour in small, steady increments, mixing all the while.
 That way, as you add more flour in, the previously added flour has already binded with the fats.
-Adding all of the flour at once can cause it to clump up, and become difficult to adhere to the mixture.
+Adding all of the flour at once can lead to starch granules (lumps), and become difficult to adhere to the mixture.

 When you add in your liquid, treat it the same way that you add the flour in (when you made the roux).
 Add it slowly, and ensure it’s all soaked up by the roux, before you add any more in.
 Doing so, will ensure that it properly solves together, and creates a thickened liquid, instead of causing the roux to break apart into clumps.
 This is especially important if you’re using a cold liquid (as it will cause the fats in the roux to cool down, and thicken further).

-Furthermore, as you bring your sauce to a boil, then reduce it to simmer, ensure that you keep whisking it.
+Furthermore, as you bring your sauce to a boil, then reduce it to simmer, ensure that you keep vigorously whisking.
 Despite the fact that the roux has “solved” into the liquid, the heavier solids will still settle at the bottom of your pot/pan.
 This can cause them to stick, and eventually burn.
-If you continue to give it a good and thorough whisking every few minutes, you can completely avoid this separation.
+If you continue to give it a good and vigorous whisking every few minutes, you can completely avoid this separation.
 The end result?
 A smooth and silky sauce, and a much easier pot to clean!